-Dieyun “April” Song ’15 has traveled much farther than the 7,000 miles from her native Beijing since coming to Lynchburg College in the fall of 2011.
+Dieyun “April” Song ’15 has traveled much farther than the 7,000 miles from her native Beijing since coming to University of Lynchburg in the fall of 2011.

 It’s hard to believe that a student who ranked shopping among her favorite pastimes has since slept outside half the month of November so she could begin to understand homelessness.
 Now she doesn’t even see that effort as particularly heroic.